Firefighters battle at least 32 fireworks-related blazes overnight, sheds, backyards set alight

 Animates chief executive Neil Cowie told The Front Page it was not only November 5 pet owners have to worry about.

-“The bigger issue is the stockpiling of fireworks that gets set off throughout the year, which really compounds the stress and the danger to animals,” he said.
+“The bigger issue is the stockpiling of fireworks that get set off throughout the year, which really compounds the stress and the danger to animals,” he said.

 “As a pet owner, I can take steps to safeguard my pets, look after them, lock them inside.
 It’s when you least expect it down the track that the real dangers and distress to animals come to the fore.